 In two-thirds of the countries in sub-Saharan Africa today, there has been no cross-nationally comparable measurement of learning since 2014.
-Our analysis suggests that the issues may be less on the demand side than the supply side.
+Our analysis suggests that the issues are less on the demand side than the supply side.
 Two major cross-national testing initiatives in Africa were launched with countries' demand for better, and comparable, measures of learning in the early 1990s-even before Latin America began to establish its regional test.
-Over three rounds of implementation, SACMEQ appears to have had real impact on education policy by presenting countries with transparent evidence that some of their neighbors were performing better, similar to the impact of the ERCE regional test in LAC.
 Our analysis (using the World Bank's harmonized test score proxy for formal test scores) shows that Africa's learning performance is no worse than the performance of countries in Latin America and the Caribbean, once African countries' greater poverty and much greater diversity of languages are taken into account.

-The major difference in sustained support for regional testing seems to be on the supply side, driven by differences in the regions qua regions-small country size, internal language diversity, fiscal constraints-which raise the relative and absolute costs of regional cooperation in designing and administering a benchmarked test in Africa.
+The major difference seems to be on the supply side, driven by differences in the regions qua regions-small country size, internal language diversity, fiscal constraints-which raise the relative and absolute costs of regional cooperation in designing and administering a benchmarked test in Africa.
 In Latin America, the "horizontal" effort among Spanish-speaking countries, plus Brazil, was confined to a single language bloc and subsidized by the Spanish government and the Inter-American Development Bank.
 It never extended to the 20 English-speaking countries of the Caribbean or Haiti.
 In Africa, the existence of two large language blocs, plus countries that have not aligned easily with either, has led to two different regional testing efforts and many countries outside of them.